 All financial liabilities, shown as creditors - amounts falling due after more than one year in the statement of financial position, are recognised initially at fair value plus directly attributable transaction costs.
-The fair value of the liabilities transferred was derived by reference to published and other information, as well as prices from the active markets on which some of the instruments involved were traded.
-The carrying amount is increased by the finance cost and is reduced by payments made in the period and the amortisation of the liability down to redemption value.
-The finance cost and amortisation are determined by the effective interest rate on the carrying amount in respect of the accounting period and allocated to periods over the term of the debt.
+The carrying amount is increased by the finance cost determined by the effective interest rate in respect of the accounting period and reduced by any payments made in the year and amortisation of the debt issuance costs.
+The finance cost recognised in the income statement is allocated to periods over the term of the debt at an effective interest rate on the carrying amount.